newrelic/nri-perfmon/README.md

 * `-i | --pollInt [nnn]`: Frequency of polling (ms) (default: 10000ms, ignored if less than 10000ms)
 * `-n | --compName [name]`: Name of computer that you want to poll (default: local host)
 * `-v | --verbose [nnn]`: Verbose logging mode (default: 0, 1 or more enables Verbose)

+### Installation and Integration into Infrastructure Agent

+The Infrastructure agent calls for the following file structure:

+* The entire plugin folder should reside under `/newrelic-infra/custom-integrations`.
+* `newrelic-infra-perfmon-plugin-definition.yml` should be placed under `/newrelic-infra/custom-integrations` (ALONGSIDE of the plugin's folder)
+* `newrelic-infra-perfmon-plugin-config.yml` should be placed under `/newrelic-infra/integrations.d/`

+Once the file structure is laid out, follow the steps specified below for [Configuration](#configuration) in order to capture the counters you need.

 ### Configuration